harrison1125/2D_xray_generator/README.md

 # 2D_xray_generator
-Harrison and Todd's simulator for 2D detector
+Harrison and Todd's simulator for 2D detector.
+This is in GitHub